Can I Eat Fish when Pregnant?

 Eating fish low in mercury provides important nutrients that can have a positive impact on growth and development as well as on general health.

-Omega-3 fatty acids promote foetal brain and nervous system development and can also contribute to a healthy pregnancy by lowering the risk of preeclampsia.
+Omega-3 fatty acids promote fetal brain and nervous system development and can also contribute to a healthy pregnancy by lowering the risk of preeclampsia.

 So the question really comes down to knowing which fish you can eat when pregnant and which fish you must avoid due to high mercury levels.